San Marcos Growers LogoSan Marcos Growers

 We first saw this plant growing at the Ruth Bancroft Garden in October 2011 and were given cuttings of it then.
 We sold this plant from 2012 until 2015, but discontinued it only because it did not sell well, likely because it is not outstandingly showy in flower and its virtues as an outstanding groundcover and its name were not well known.
 We likely will grow it again as it is a very useful groundcover plant for sun or shade.
 Since we have this aloe planted about in several locations in our nursery we can easily pick it up once again.

-This information about Aloe 'Brown-Powys 21' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe 'Brown-Powys 21' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]